AusClimateService/plotting_maps/README.md

  <summary> Expand </summary>

 **Figures to make:**
--	SLR observations with station data.
-For the Climate Hazards report, recreate the sea level observations of gridded ocean data and station data in the same plot.
 -	Lightning plot.
 For the Climate Hazards report, recreate the lightning observations plot using the plot_acs_hazards function so that it is in the consistent format.

 **Documentation:**
--	Clear tutorials for how to use different functionalities
 -	“release” this version of the code as v1.0.0.
 It is in wide use and care is being taken to keep backward compatibility while adding features.
 Eg see https://github.com/AusClimateService/plotting_maps/releases/new

 **Improve plotting function and axillaries:**
 -	Improve the aesthetics and proportions of plotting, especially with dataset/date_range/baseline annotations.
 Design aesthetics were focused on vertical orientations for 4-panel plots without these annotations for a particular report.
 -	Improve the aesthetics of plotting select_area.
 Eg remove boundaries of neighbouring regions (if desired)
--	Try plotting Antarctica and see what settings work.
-Especially xlim, ylim, projection.
-This code should work for any region of the world, with the right settings.
 -	Forest mask for forested areas.
 For example, FFDI is not useful in places where there is not connected vegetation/fuel.
 This is probably particularly for arid desert areas of central Australia.
 Changes in climate and land use may cause changes over time.
 -	Improve colormap for fire climate classes.
 This colour scheme is not completely colourblind-friendly.
 Perhaps modify the colours to increase the contrast.
 -	Enable rotating all labels and tick labels so that they are horizontal (easier to read).
 We may need to reduce the labels to every second increment.
 Eg for temperature.